Husterknupp/urban-octo-memory/wp-content/themes/customizr-pro/readme.txt

 * SUPPORT : http://presscustomizr.com/support/

 ## Changelog
+= 2.2.1 March 26th 2020 =
+* fixed : retina display issue with Gif images
+* added : a new option to preload Google fonts.
+Disabled by default

+= 2.2.0 March 19th 2020 =
+* fixed : style conflict with the Ninja Forms date picker
+* added : [performance] new options to defer Font Awesome icons and javascript in order to avoid render blocking issues

 = 2.1.45 February 18th 2020 =
 * fixed : [javascript] potential breakage of front js when using a cache plugin along with masonry and/or infinite scrolling
 * fixed : [security] added rel="noopener noreferrer" to footer credits external links to improve performance and prevent security vulnerabilities